syncfusion-content/maui-docs/MAUI/RadialGauge/pointers.md

 `ValueChangeStarted` - Occurs whenever the pointer starts to drag.

 `ValueChanging` - Occurs before the current drag value gets updated as pointer value.
-The `Cancel` argument of `ValueChangingEventArgs` allows to restrict the update of current drag value as pointer value.
+The `Cancel` argument of `ValueChangingEventArgs` allows to restrict the update of current drag value.

 `ValueChanged` - Occurs whenever the pointer value is changed while dragging.